Using Prozac to Treat Bulimia: Research & Effectiveness

 Are Any Medications Specifically for Treating Bulimia?

-No medication exists exclusively to treat bulimia or other eating disorders, with fluoxetine being the only medication approved for treating bulimia nervosa by the FDA.
+No medication exists exclusively to treat bulimia nervosa or other eating disorders.
+They’re typically used to treat co-occurring mental health disorders, such as depression, which work to drive bulimia symptoms.
+But fluoxetine is the only medication approved for treating bulimia nervosa by the FDA.3

-Other medications may be used for mental health issues that often accompany eating disorders, such as obsessive compulsive disorder (OCD), depression, and panic disorders.
-Indirectly, medications that can help a patient control these disorders may also make it easier to get treated for bulimia successfully.
+Other medications may be used to treat mental health issues that often accompany eating disorders, such as obsessive-compulsive disorder (OCD), depression, and panic disorders.
+These medications tend to work indirectly by helping patients control co-occurring issues, which may make it easier for them to focus on BN treatment.

-It’s unlikely that there will ever be a medication that “cures” bulimia, in the sense that a person takes it and needs no further treatment to control their symptoms and improve their health.
-There is no cure for bulimia or any other eating disorder.
-But, like other chronic conditions, bulimia can be effectively treated and managed for life despite there being no cure.
+It’s unlikely that there will ever be a medication that “cures” bulimia nervosa, in the sense that a person takes it and needs no further treatment to control their symptoms and improve their health.
+There is no cure for BN or any other eating disorder.
+But, like other chronic conditions, bulimia nervosa can be effectively treated and managed for life.

 Medications for anorexia